 The Golden Circle is one of the best areas to stay in Iceland – particularly if you’re visiting Iceland for 5 days or less, yet still want to get out in the Icelandic nature.

 Buubble: The 5 Million Star Hotel, Reykholt

-Buubble: The 5 Million Star Hotel is a unique glamping experience in the forest of a farm near Reyholt.
+Buubble: The 5 Million Star Hotel (read the TripAdvisor reviews) is a unique glamping experience in the forest of a farm near Reyholt.
 There are five bubbles total and they can only be booked as part of a Golden Circle tour and overnight bubble experience offered directly by the creators behind Buubble.

 The bubbles are heated, so they are comfortable to stay in any time of the year.
 There is a shared house nearby with two full bathrooms and a kitchenette for guest use.
 You need to bring your own food, towels and toiletries but spending the night under a sky full of stars or possibly even the Northern Lights, is memorable experience and one of the most unusual places to stay in Iceland.

 Located on the edge of the 5000 year old Grímsneshraun lava field, Iceblue Lodge B&B is a family run bed and breakfast on the property where the family lives.
 It has seven rooms: three which share a bathroom and four rooms with their own private bathroom and deck.
 There’s also a hot tub and a sauna for guests to use, as well as natural hot springs located nearby.